4-Day Kauai Itinerary: Best Things to Do

 Secret Beach (Kauapea Beach)

 Secret Beach is a quiet and wide beach surrounded by rocks.
 From here you can see a nice view of the Kilauea Lighthouse.
-To get to Secret Beach you will need to walk about 10 minutes through a tree covered trail.
-Make sure to wear supporting shoes like waterproof sandals or sneakers.
-There are no amenities at this beach.
+To get to Secret Beach you will need to walk about 10 minutes through wooded path.

-Kilauea Lighthouse is located at Kilauea Point and is open Tuesday-Saturday, 10 am-4 pm.
+Finish your day exploring the north shore of Oahu by visiting Kilauea Lighthouse.
+It is located at Kilauea Point and is open Tuesday-Saturday, 10 am-4 pm.
 If you don’t make it in time to enter the lighthouse, it is still worth ending the day here with a nice sunset and view.
-If you don’t have time on your first day in Kauai, try to visit the morning of your second day.

 Day 2: Explore East Side, South Side and Fly Over Kauai

+Start your second day in Kauai with a relaxing walk on Anahola beach.
 Anahola beach is a quiet beach on the East side.
-We went here around 10 in the morning on the way to our flight tour and we were the only people on the beach, except for a cute seal.
+We went here around 10 in the morning on the way to our flight tour and we were the only people on the beach.
 The beach is right next to the parking lot so it is easy to get to.
-There are bathrooms and picnic tables next to the beach.
+You can find bathrooms and picnic tables next to the beach.

 Wailua River State Park